Hypergeometric Functions over Finite Fields: Quadratic or Higher Transformation Formulas

 \subsection{Some results related to elliptic curves}

-In \S \ref{ss:Kummer24}, we discussed the finite field analogue of Kummer's 24 relations, which are relations between $_2\mathbb P_1$ (resp. $_2\F_1$) functions linked by linear fractional transformations.
-These are the cases that can be deduced from the finite field version of the Lagrange theorem by Greene.
+In \S \ref{ss:Kummer24}, we discussed the finite field analogues of Kummer's 24 relations, which are between $_2\mathbb P_1$ (resp. $_2\F_1$) functions linked via linear fractional transformations.
+These are the cases that can be deduced from Greene's finite field version of the Lagrange theorem {stated in Theorem \ref{FFlagrange}}.
 However, Greene's theorem does not apply to higher degree transformation formulas.